 A phase 2 trial involving tazemetostat was for people with a relapsed or stubborn pleural mesothelioma.
-Tazemetostat inhibits the gene “enhancer of zeste-homolog 2 (EZH2).”
+Tazemetostat, a type of targeted cancer therapy, inhibits the gene “enhancer of zeste-homolog 2 (EZH2).”
 This gene is overexpressed in mesothelioma tumors and aids the cancer cells’ proliferation.

 While the gene therapy didn’t lead to a complete disease response, it did help stop mesothelioma’s growth in many cases.

 EZH2 is connected to the mutation of BAP1, which is another gene.
 BAP1 suppresses tumor activity, and its inactivation is one less defender against cancer.
 Around 50% of pleural mesothelioma cases have mutations of BAP1.

 The mutation of BAP1 leads to EZH2’s overexpression.
 Tazemetostat doesn’t solve the BAP1-loss problem, but it does block EZH2.